 Below is a collection of tips to help you save money at Uni and ensure that you have enough money left over from your student expenses for everyday living.

-Saving Money on Uni Fees
+Saving on the actual Uni fees

 - Check to see if your University offers any scholarships or incentives for different courses.
 You never know your luck and could be provided with some financial assistance.